don-smith/Resquirrelly/Readme.md

 ## Setup

-1. Using VS, open the solution and open UpdateHelper.cs.
+1. Using VS, open the solution and open `UpdateHelper.cs`.
 2. Edit line 6 to be the address where Resquirrelly can find the deployments you're going to upload.
-3. Build the solution.
-NuGet Package Restore is enabled so the packages should be downloaded and installed when you build.
+3. Build the solution. _NuGet Package Restore_ is enabled so the packages should be downloaded and installed when you build.
 Be sure they do.

 ## The first build

-1. Open a command line tool (cmd.exe) and navigate to the folder of Resquirrelly's source code (where the *.sln file is).
+1. Open a command line tool (cmd.exe) and navigate to Resquirrelly's source code folder (where the *.sln file is).
 2. Enter the following command: `release 1.0` and let it finish.
 3. In the Releases folder, upload `RELEASES` and `Resquirrelly-1.0-full.nupkg` to the HTTP location you're hosting your deployment packages.
 In a real world scenario, you would probably also upload `ResquirrellyInstaller.exe`.
-4. Afterwards, run `ResquirrellyInstaller.exe` to install and run Resquirrelly.
+4. After the upload finishes, run `ResquirrellyInstaller.exe` to install and run Resquirrelly.
 5. Leave it running.

 ![Version 1.0](Images/Version-1.0.png)

 ## Deployments